 Sunglasses can have different lens colours, which affects both the visual aspect and the practical properties.
 Each colour allows for different vision.
 Grey and black lenses are versatile.
 They reduce the light intensity, but do not distort vision, so they’re suitable for virtually all activities.
 But what about other colours?

-• Brown lenses – improve contrast and are recommended for people with myopia.
+• Brown lenses – enhance contrast and are recommended for people with myopia.

-• Yellow and orange lenses – they are often seen in sports glasses because they help with visibility on snow, for example.
+• Yellow and orange lenses – often seen in sports glasses, as they help with visibility on snow, for example.

-• Red lenses – this option is also common in sports glasses and is suitable for both snow and the sea.
+• Red lenses – this variant is also common in sports glasses, and they are suitable for both snow and the sea.

-• Blue lenses – can help with hyperopia, but they affect vision so they aren’t recommended to drivers.
+• Blue lenses – can help with farsightedness, but they affect vision and are not recommended for drivers.

-• Green lenses – reduce brightness so they are suitable for all outdoor activities and also have a positive effect on eye fatigue.
+• Green lenses – reduce glare, making them suitable for all outdoor activities, and they also have a positive effect on eye fatigue.

 Consider buying prescription sunglasses